KYPHOSIS TREATMENT

 Minimally Invasive Techniques

-Minimally invasive spinal surgery (MISS) techniques have been developed to reduce the morbidity associated with traditional open surgeries.
-These techniques involve smaller incisions, less muscle dissection, and reduced blood loss.
+Minimally invasive spinal surgery (MISS) cuts morbidity from open surgeries.
+It uses smaller incisions, less muscle cutting, and reduced blood loss.

 Advantages and Limitations